Isabella-Lessa/Isabella-Lessa/README.md

 <img align="center" width="250" height="150" src="https://cdnb.artstation.com/p/assets/images/images/028/991/999/original/anna-havrylyukh-.gif?1596125112"/>

-* 🖥️ Front-End Developer graduated from "Vai na Web" course in 2022 and I aim to study Computer Science in a university.
-I learned how to develop a graphical user interface of a website using HTML5, CSS3, JavaScript and React.JS.
+* 🖥️ Front-End Developer graduated from "Vai na Web" course in 2022 and started my undergraduate Computer Systems Technology degree in 2023 at the Universidade Federal Fluminense (UFF).
+I learned how to develop a graphical user interface of a website using HTML5, CSS3, JavaScript, React.JS and Vue3.
+I also have knowledge about Typescript, Jest, Styled-Somponents and I am currently studying SASS, Node.JS and NextJS

+* 👩‍💻 At the moment, I work at the company Vai na Web as a Junior Front End Developer, and this is my first position in the programming area.
+I am currently working on building and developing a component library in Vue3, Typescript, using Jest for the test scenarios, Storybook for the documentation, and SASS as a CSS preprocessor for styling using the BEM methodology.

 * 💻 My focus is in the Front-End area.
 I always look for learning more, acquiring more knowledge every day in order to improve my sites and projects in general.